SIDDHARTH-PADIGAR/Go-chat-app/README.md

 terraform destroy  # Deletes all resources created by Terraform
 ```

-## License
+## Note

-This project is licensed under the MIT License.
+This project is developed primarily for the purpose of learning, practicing, and showcasing skills in cloud computing, Go development, and Terraform.
+It is not intended for production deployment or commercial use.
+The infrastructure and configuration presented here are meant to demonstrate the developer's understanding and proficiency in these technologies.
 ```